Hodge decomposition for Cousin groups and for Oeljeklaus-Toma manifolds: Dolbeault cohomology of convex domains in Cousin groups.

-\begin{proof} We notice first that $U$ is the total space of a locally trivial holomorphic fibration over a complex torus with fibre a Stein set in $(\mathbb{C}^*)^{n-m}$.
-As in the proof of Proposition~\ref{prop:global-functions} we remark that $\tilde{U}=\C^m \times W$, where $W$ is a convex $\Z^{n-m}$-invariant domain.
+The proof of this Lemma follows the same steps as in \cite[Proposition 4]{v83}.
+The only new thing we have to check is that $U$ is the total space of a locally trivial holomorphic fibration over a complex torus with fibre a Stein manifold.
+To this aim we remark as in the proof of Proposition~\ref{prop:global-functions} that $\tilde{U}=\C^m \times W$, where $W$ is a convex $\Z^{n-m}$-invariant domain.
 Since $U=\tilde{U}/\Lambda$, the map